Jack and Paul interviewed

 We’re getting a content newsletter started to better distribute things we write or record with the folks interested in learning from them.

 We are also reasonably aware of the specifics in achieving product-market fit and can double down on those things.
-Features like ad-blocker bypassing and EU isolation have been huge for us because we know our customers want those things (and, in turn, those features will drive more signups).

 By listening to the people who pay for or are thinking about paying for Fathom, we can pay attention to trends and adjust our internal roadmap to solve those problems, leading to even more awareness.